 I love reading.
 It’s the best thing I can do before bed.
 It forces a tech-break.
 It inspires and activates your imagination in ways TV and Movies can not.
-I was going to read the APPENDIX N books from the classic D&D game, yet as I started looking through the list I realised that many of them are a product of their time and I wanted to read more modern and aware texts with a wider variety of authors.
+I was going to read the APPENDIX N books—Appendix N is the list of books that Gary Gygax listed as inspiration for the original Dungeons and Dragons.
+While many are classics and foundations of the fantasy genre, they are a cultural product of their time, not to mention all the authors save a couple were men, and all white.
+I wanted to read more modern and aware texts with a wider variety of authors.

 Appendix: Lit Book Club.
-A book club designed to provide players, game masters, and storytellers inspiration through fantasy and science fiction literature that breaks the eurocentric white male norms of the genres.
+A book club designed to provide players, game masters, and storytellers inspiration through fantasy and science fiction literature that breaks the Eurocentric-white-male norms of the genres.

 I linked all the books to Indigo books, a Canadian bookstore chain if you need to use delivery.
 If you are in Vancouver I recommend Pulp Fiction Books or Iron Dog Books.
 They are local gems and great at bringing in what you need.
 Sometimes you don’t have the money or space for new books, luckily these books will likely be at your public library.
 If you want to grow your collection I urge you to use a local, independent bookstore—if you don’t have a lot of space, pass them on to an aspiring game master/dungeon master/storyteller to help inspire them.

 I’m very excited, let’s get inspired!